Marketing Department: 5 Recommendations and Types of Structures

 A combined approach to building a marketing management structure

-Matrix approach to building a marketing management scheme
+Matrix approach to constructing a marketing management scheme

 Evaluation of the Marketing Department